llharris/automatey/README.md

 ### Disclaimer

 This is very much a work in progress.
 I'm using this repo to store rough form notes and bits of useful config.
 Don't expect anything described here to work, quite the contrary.
-Expect it to delete you C: drive, advertise your house on AirBnB and feed your dog chocolate.
+Expect it to delete your C: drive, advertise your house on AirBnB and feed your dog chocolate.
 You've been warned!

 ### Introduction